liqotech/liqo/docs/pages/User/Configure/discovery.md

-# Discovery
+---
+title: "Discovery"
+---

 This service aims to make aware two clusters running Liqo of each other existence and, eventually, make them peer.
 We call "home" cluster the one that needs resources and "foreign" cluster the one that can share resources.

 ### Scenarios

 When a first (home) cluster would like to peer to a second (foreign) cluster, it needs to know of the required parameters (e.g., cluster IP address, etc).
 This process can be achieved in three ways:

-* Automatic discover of other neighboring clusters, reachable on the same LAN the home cluster is attached to
+* **LAN Discovery**: Automatic discover of other neighboring clusters, reachable on the same LAN the home cluster is attached to
-* Automatic discover of the parameters associated to remote clusters, through a proper DNS query
+* **DNS Discovery**: Automatic discover of the parameters associated to remote clusters, through a proper DNS query
-* Manual insertion of the parameters required for the peering
+* **Manual Insertion**: Manual insertion of the parameters required for the peering

 #### Required Parameters